HOUSE RESOLUTION NO. 61

 Whereas, Acts of hate and discrimination are antithetical to our values as Michiganders and Americans.
 As civic leaders, it is our duty to promote respect, inclusion, and a welcoming community for people of all races, national origins, and ethnicities; and

 Whereas, All Michiganders can play a role in establishing a safe and welcoming community by intervening and reporting instances of hate and discrimination.
 Reporting these incidents is critical to holding perpetrators accountable and fully addressing the issue; now, therefore, be it

 Resolved by the House of Representatives, That we condemn hate crimes, hateful rhetoric, and hateful acts against Asian Americans; and be it further

 Resolved, That we encourage Asian Americans and all Michiganders who experience hate crimes to report such incidents to local law enforcement or the Michigan Attorney General's Hate Crimes Unit; and be it further

 Resolved, That we encourage Asian Americans and all Michiganders who experience discrimination to report such experiences to the Michigan Department of Civil Rights; and be it further

-Resolved, That copies of this resolution be transmitted to the members of the Michigan Natural Resources Commission, the Director of the Michigan Department of Natural Resources, and the Governor of Michigan.
+Resolved, That copies of this resolution be transmitted to the Governor, the Michigan Attorney General, and the Director of the Michigan Department of Civil Rights.